Socket Stream#

 auto remote = stream.remoteEndpoint();

-Accessing underlying socket#
+Accessing the underlying socket#

 Tcp::Socket& sock = stream.socket();